ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis | Business

 Jeff offers a taste of what airports and airlines across Europe are up against as they race to hire thousands to cope with resurgent demand, dubbed "revenge travel" as people seek to make up for vacations lost during the pandemic.
 Airports in Germany, France, Spain, and the Netherlands have tried offering perks including pay raises and bonuses for workers who refer a friend.

 Leading operators have already flagged thousands of openings across Europe.
-But the industry says European aviation as a whole has lost 600,000 jobs since the start of the pandemic.
 Yet the hiring blitz can't come fast enough to erase the risk of canceled flights and long waits for travelers even beyond the summer peak, analysts and industry officials say.

 The summer when air travel was supposed to return to normal after a two-year pandemic vacuum is in danger of becoming the summer when the high-volume, low-cost air travel model broke down - at least in Europe's sprawling integrated market.
 Labor shortages and strikes have already disrupted London, Amsterdam, Paris, Rome, and Frankfurt this spring.